paulvanderlaken/dpg-dataday-sql/part2/track1_detective/level2/det36.md

 Rather than writing full names and descriptions into a wide table, your task is to build a **lean audit model** using **separate dimension and fact tables**.

+Do not forget to add a timestamp to each record to indicate when they were flagged in the audit.

 **Business logic & definitions:**
 * Inactive customer: present in `CUSTOMER` but with **no orders** in `ORDERS`
 * Status ID: `'1'`